Want a heads up when a new story drops? Subscribe here.

 Optimizing The Product Image

 Google Shopping Ads images carry significant weight in the algorithm ranking formula.
 The click-through rate performance of these ads heavily relies on the product image.
 Including visually appealing and professional product images is a critical step to successful Shopping Ads.
 Investing in high-quality product photography – either on a white background or some other professional setting is recommended.
 Stay away from placeholder images or low-quality photography as those will result in low conversions.
+You can even give an AI Ad creative tool to help you create your imagery.

 Optimize the Product Feed Description & Category